lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 # 1. Introducción

-## 1.1 Justificacion
+## 1.1 Justificación
 * Music-theoretical endeavors vary greatly in their breadth.
-	* At one end of the spectrum are accounts of a particular composer’s technique within a particular piecei.
+	* At one end of the spectrum are accounts of a particular composer’s technique within a particular piece.
 	* At the other, attempts to answer the most general questions about how music works